A-Momin/noteshub/nts/notes_aws2.md

             -   **Regional Endpoints**: Serve requests from specific AWS regions.
             -   **Edge-Optimized Endpoints**: Uses CloudFront to serve requests to globally distributed users.
             -   **Custom Domain**: Map your custom domain name (e.g., `api.yourdomain.com`) to your API Gateway endpoint.

-        ##### Integration Types:

-        API Gateway allows you to integrate the frontend API with various backend services via different integration types:

-        -   **Lambda Integration**: Direct integration with AWS Lambda functions, allowing you to run serverless functions as API endpoints.
-        -   **HTTP/HTTP_PROXY Integration**: API Gateway can route requests to HTTP-based backends such as web servers or third-party APIs.
-        -   **AWS Service Integration**: Integrate with other AWS services like DynamoDB, SNS, or SQS directly, without requiring Lambda.

         ##### Authorization: